Ab-initio tree-tensor-network digital twin for quantum computer benchmarking in 2D: Compiler for global GHZ states

 Figure~\ref{fig:circuitdepth_GHZ}c) compares the circuit depth as a function of the distance $\rg$ for different system sizes.
 The truncation of states during the search does not necessarily converge to the global minima.
 The compiler settings allow one to truncate up to fifty percent of the configurations if they have two or more qubits less in the GHZ state than the best configuration.
 Afterward, we keep 300 geometries with the best metrics.
 An example of the $4 \times 4$ grid with minimal distance $\rg = 2 \al$ is shown for the hexagonal lattice layout in Fig.~\ref{fig:circuitdepth_GHZ}b).
 The possible reduction of the circuit depth increases with the system size.
 For the circuits of Figs.~\ref{fig:setup}, \ref{fig:effects_rydberg}, and \ref{fig:meas_rydberg}, we keep up to 600 geometries during compiling the algorithm.

-The front end of the tensor network software takes care of scheduling the parallel pulses according to the distance~$\rg$.
+The front end of the tensor network software takes care of scheduling the parallel pulses according to the compiler output, including the distance~$\rg$.
+The scheduling includes here the individual addressing of the atoms, i.e., activating the pulses on the selected atoms and setting no laser-driving terms for atoms not involved in any gate.
 The pulses for the Rabi frequency $\Omega^{R}$ driving the transition $\ket{1} \leftrightarrow \ket{r}$ and the corresponding detuning are specified in Ref.~\cite{Pagano2022}, where the detuning follows a Gaussian shape and the Rabi frequency is $10\,\text{MHz}$.
 The total duration of a single CZ is $0.122\,\mu\text{s}$ and we choose the amplitudes for the single-qubit gates to match this duration of the CZ gate.
 The TTN simulation uses this a duration of $0.122\,\mu\text{s}$ independent from the scenarios for decoherence, i.e., the theoretical estimate for decoherence according to Eq.~\eqref{eq:dephasing} with $\tlayer = 0.2\, \mu\text{s}$ and $\tlayer = 2\mu\text{s}$ is calculated in a post-processing step without accessing TTN results.
-However, the time $\tlayer$ becomes a relevant variable of the platform in the next step.
+However, the time $\tlayer$ becomes a relevant variable of the platform as soon as we consider decoherence, recall Fig.~\ref{fig:meas_rydberg}d).
 We report selected key statistics of the circuits in Tab.~\ref{tab:statistics}.
 Especially the $8 \times 8$ grid demonstrates how larger system sizes profit from the parallelization with $35\%$ speedup in comparison to a circuit serial in CZ gates as well as $92\%$ speedup compared to a completely serial circuit.
 In contrast, we are only $15\%$ above the theoretical minimum shown in Tab.~\ref{tab:statistics}.
 The maximal number of local gates and CZ gates further gives an estimate of which laser power is required to execute gates in parallel.
 For cross-platform comparisons, the level of parallelization is only one aspect, but the gates executed per time unit are more meaningful.
 Hence, we also list the number of Quantum Gates per Second (QGS) for the two scenarios, e.g., the preparation of the global GHZ state on an $8 \times 8$ grid in the more conservative scenario still runs approximately $7 \cdot 10^{6}$ gates per second.